The Queensland Government’s amendments to the Building and Construction Industry Payments Act 2004 (BCIPA) commenced on Monday, 15th December 2014.

 What should you do?

-Government will not be providing advice to you as a free service.
+Government does not provide comprehensive advice to you as a free service.
 We suggest you seek paid advice from a law firm specialising in construction law or a reputable preparer.

 Adjudication applications must be submitted during “business” hours.
 If late, the application is held to the next day which will render many “out of time” and therefore unable to proceed to adjudication.
 Applications must now be filed before 5:00 pm on the last business day rather than midnight.